Monoidal Quantaloids: Introduction

-We note that $\mathbf{Rel}$ is the prime example of an allegory, a kind of category generalizing $\mathbf{Rel}$ introduced in \cite{allegories}, just like topoi generalize $\mathbf{Set}$.
+We note that $\mathbf{Rel}$ is the prime example of an \emph{allegory}, a kind of category generalizing $\mathbf{Rel}$ introduced in \cite{allegories}, just like topoi generalize $\mathbf{Set}$.
 Allegories are strongly related to topoi, since the latter are precisely the categories of internal maps in power allegories, i.e., allegories with so-called \emph{power objects} that generalize power sets.
 As a consequence, allegories have a rich structure that allow for the systematic internalization of most mathematical structures.
-However, $\mathbf{qRel}$ fails to be an allegory (cf. Lemma \ref{lem:non dagger adjoint}. \emph{Bicategories of relations} form another categorical generalization of $\mathbf{Rel}$ introduced in \cite{BiCatRel}, but since every bicategory of relations is an allegory, $\mathbf{qRel}$ cannot be a bicategory of relations either.
+However, $\mathbf{qRel}$ fails to be an allegory (cf. Example \ref{ex:qRel}). \emph{Bicategories of relations} form another categorical generalization of $\mathbf{Rel}$ introduced in \cite{BiCatRel}, but since every bicategory of relations is an allegory, $\mathbf{qRel}$ cannot be a bicategory of relations either.
 Fundamentally, the biggest issue seems to be that the category $\mathbf{qSet}$ of internal maps in $\mathbf{qRel}$ inherits a monoidal product from $\mathbf{qRel}$ that is not cartesian.

-Hence, we cannot rely on existing categorical generalizations of $\mathbf{Rel}$.
+Hence, we cannot rely on existing categorical frameworks that generalize $\mathbf{Rel}$.
 Instead we draw inspiration from recent axiomatizations of dagger categories such as the category $\mathbf{Hilb}$ of Hilbert spaces and bounded linear maps \cite{heunenkornell} or the category $\mathbf{Rel}$ \cite{Kornell23}.
-Hence, we try to identify the essential categorical properties of $\mathbf{qRel}$ and $\mathbf{WRel}$ that allow for a systematic quantization of most mathematical structures.
-We also hope that the identification of these properties will be a step in the direction of an eventual axiomatization of these categories.
+Hence, we try to identify the essential categorical properties of $\mathbf{qRel}$ that allow for a systematic quantization of most mathematical structures.
+We also hope that the identification of these properties will be a step in the direction of an eventual axiomatization of $\mathbf{qRel}$.